wetfloo/cs_config/cs2cfg/README.md

 `-allow_third_party_software` here supposedly allows for OBS, RTSS, and other software to access the game.

-`-autoconfig` can be used to reset game's configuration to defaults.
+`-autoconfig` can be used to reset the game's configuration to defaults.
 Beware, this will also reset your graphics settings, which are not controllable via cvars.

 ## Tips and tricks